2021 London mayoral election: Policy and the short campaign (March 2021 – May 2021)

 The official Statement of Persons Nominated was published on 31 March.
-Twenty candidates will appear on the ballot, significantly more than in any previous election for the position.
+Twenty candidates appeared on the ballot, significantly more than in any previous election for the position.

 A number of debates were broadcast.
 In late April, Khan, Bailey, Berry and Porritt took part in a debate hosted by the BBC and another hosted by ITV.

 Sadiq Khan

 On 5 March, Khan launched his campaign for re-election in a café which had received business support from City Hall, including having raised money through a business support scheme Khan had introduced.
 He announced a programme for his prospective second term focused on economic recovery and employment following the COVID-19 pandemic.
 This included investing in the West End to attract tourism and supporting people who had lost their jobs to find new work.
 He also said he would make it easier for businesses to access support.
 The launch was protested by six residents opposed to a low traffic neighbourhood that Enfield London Borough Council had implemented.
 He later said he would "kickstart London's sporting economy".
 This would include seeking for Indian Premier League matches to take place in London.
 In May, he promised to examine a sustainability-focused bid for London to host the Olympic Games in 2036 or 2040.

 On transport and the environment, Khan expressed support for the use of low traffic neighbourhoods and said that roads should be used by "blue light services, to electricians, to plumbers, to commercial drivers, to taxis, to those that need to use our roads—delivery drivers and so forth—rather than individuals that could be walking, cycling and using public transport."
 He said that if re-elected, he would seek government funding to accelerate TfL's transition to zero-emission buses, so that the move would be complete by 2030 rather than 2037.
 He also promised to expand the availability of 4G on the London Underground.
 On 22 April, Khan said he was giving his second preference to Berry and asked his supporters to do the same.

 On housing, he set a target of 10,000 new council homes and said he would build more on TfL land.
 He further said that he would explore options including a fund to allow councils to buy back former council houses, supporting a new factory for off-site construction, and starting a Greater London Authority-owned company to build affordable homes directly.
 On crime, Khan said he would continue to seek government funding for 6,000 more police officers in London and provide more technology funding to the Metropolitan Police.
 He also promised to launch an independent commission of experts to study the effects of decriminalising cannabis.

 He was endorsed by singer Dua Lipa.